 On the other hand, establishing reasonable doubt in a jury requires skill and experience.
 Some defendants rely on their right to a free public defense, which often proves to be a mistake.
 These attorneys become overworked and have large caseloads, which makes them unable to dedicate proper attention to each defendant’s case.

-If you’re facing robbery charges in Riverside, you need assistance from a criminal defense attorney.
+If you’re facing robbery charges in Riverside, you need assistance from a Riverside robbery defense attorney.
 Contact Riverside robbery attorney Graham Donath to schedule a consultation and explore your legal options today.

 If you are arrested on robbery charges, exercise your right to remain silent.
 When you are taken into custody, you should be polite and courteous to the arresting officers, but do not volunteer any information about the alleged crime.
 Police officers are trained to get you to confess, so you do not want to accidentally give away any information that could incriminate you.
 You should ask for legal representation as soon as possible.
 Do not answer any questions or sign any documents without a lawyer present.